-This section covers key concepts related to the Find duplicates step.
+This section covers key concepts related to the Find duplicates) Workflow step.

 A cluster is a collection of records that have been identified as representing the same entity using the Find duplicates rules.
 Each cluster is identified by a unique cluster ID.

 Each match between two records will have one of the following confidence levels:

 |Exact (0)||Each individual field that makes up the record matches exactly.|

 |Close (1)||Records might have some fields that match exactly, and some fields that are very similar.|